Before Purchasing a Bird

 Our Mission Statement

 The Tropics, Inc., Exotic Bird Refuge is an organization solely dedicated to providing care for handicapped and unwanted pet birds.
-In addition, the organization provides educational and animal assisted programs to the general public in every effort to reach the masses with a message of education, therapy and responsible exotic bird ownership.
+In addition, the organization provides educational programs to the general public in every effort to reach the masses with a message of education and responsible exotic bird ownership.

 A View of Our Past and Our Future